Collagen is a vital protein needed by the body to continue making the skin look healthy and radiant.

 Using skin care products that contain Aloe is very beneficial.
 It can be taken orally as a supplement or used as a topical cream.

-Since time immemorial, Ginseng has been immensely used in traditional medicine.
 A research posted to the Journal of Ginseng Research in 2012 discovered that Ginseng boosts the quantity of collagen in the blood.

 In addition, Ginseng has anti-oxidative and anti-inflammatory properties.
 It was also noted by researchers that Ginseng could potentially prevent the ageing of skin cells.
 It is usually found in the form of supplements, tea, and tinctures.